By Matt Gibson

 Sprinkler systems can cover large areas of land as well.
 If you have a large property, rotary sprinklers or rain-bird systems can cover incredible distances.
 If you have a small property or garden area, you may only need one small sprinkler to irrigate your entire yard.

 For all of the convenience that sprinkler systems provide, there is a long list of disadvantages that come with it.
 Though sprinkler systems can irrigate large spaces quickly, and are easy to set up and easy to use, they are also wasteful and somewhat counterintuitive.

 Sprinkler Systems Contribute to Water Waste

 One of the biggest disadvantages of sprinkler systems is water waste.
 Due to evaporation on hot, windy days, as much as 80 percent of the water you use to irrigate your property through your sprinkler system can go to waste.
 Wasting water is a serious issue, especially in areas where there is a water shortage.
 Water waste is also a financial waste as well.
-Losing as much as 80 percent of the water you send through your sprinklers can end up costing quite a bit of money, especially in cities where water shortage is an issue and water costs are high.
+Water loss of as much as 80 percent can end up costing quite a bit of money, especially in cities where water shortage is an issue and water costs are high.

 Sprinkler Systems Cover Surface Area But Don’t Penetrate the Soil Deeply